JustFiesta/spring-petclinic-infrastructure/README.md

 ## Setup application infrastructure (2 webservers, Jenkins agent)

-1. Inside workstation: Add correct IP addreses to `hosts.yml`.
+1. Add correct IP addreses to `hosts.yml` and push it to repository (for Jenkins checkout).
 2. Inside workstation: Change IP and secret in `configure-petclinic-service.yml` inside `ansible/playbooks`.
 3. Inside workstation: Run playbook for configuring application and agent.